ocean-bee/asus-strix-z490f-hackintosh/README.md

 - Case: NZXT H510i (2020)

 ## Working
-Everything appears to be working OK, except for the native macOS updater as of macOS 11.2 and some minor sleep bugs, detailed below.
+Everything appears to be working **OK**, except for the native macOS updater as of macOS 11.2 and some minor sleep bugs, detailed below.

 ## Not Working
 ### 1. macOS Software Update is currently buggy